stevehemingway/stevehemingway.github.io/content/Trading/October/18_october.md

 # Charity Hedge Fund

 This is [Nick Givanovic](https://twitter.com/NickGiva).
 I heard him on The Market Huddle.
 It's interesting to compare his tone on the programme and on Twitter.
+Costs money ($250?) to follow him on Twitter, but to be fair, you can download his historical tweets to see if he has been right historically.
+Can't be 100% sure he didn't delete his dud trades.

 # [Great Barrington Declaration](https://gbdeclaration.org/)